-Welshpool Road Duplication: Stage One Civil Works
+Welshpool Road Duplication: Stage Two Service Relocation Works

 Current Works

-Stage 1 scope includes:
+Stage 2 scope includes:

-The City has engaged BOS Civil Pty Ltd to deliver Stage 1 works, which are scheduled to take place from 3 June- 4 August 2025.
 While efforts will be made to minimise disruptions, some minor impacts may occur due to construction activities.

 Construction hours